Māori Cancer Research Awards 2023

-Hei Āhuru Mōwai and Te Kāhui Matepukupuku o Aotearoa are once again partnering this year to award the Māori Cancer Researcher Awards 2022.
-This year we will be offering both Masters and PhD Scholarships.
+Hei Āhuru Mōwai and Te Kāhui Matepukupuku o Aotearoa are once again partnering to award the Māori Cancer Researcher Awards 2023.
+This year we will be offering both Masters and PhD Scholarships, including a Masters scholarship in collaboration with the Gut Cancer Foundation.

-Hei Āhuru Mōwai and Te Kāhui Matepukupuku o Aotearoa are continuing their partnership this year to award a round of Research Masters and PhD scholarships to Māori Cancer Researchers.
+Hei Āhuru Mōwai and Te Kāhui Matepukupuku o Aotearoa (Cancer Foundation of New Zealand) are continuing their partnership this year to award a round of Research Masters and PhD scholarships to Māori Cancer Researchers.

 To be eligible, you must: